 OUTDOOR ACTIVITIES IN PARIS

 1- Walk along the Promenade Plantée.
 Also called Coulée Verte, this is a cool hike trail along elevated train tracks which includes lots of green, mysterious tunnels and quirky views of the roofs of Paris.
+This is also a great activity for those who want to explore Paris Like a Local.
 Hire a scooter or roller skates for all the family to have more fun.

 2- Be the captain of an electric boat and sail through the Parisian canals in your own way.
 Enjoy Canal de l’Ourcq and Canal Saint Martin in Paris on the self-drive electric boats by Marin d’Eau douce.
 Mum & Dad will enjoy driving this “toy for adults” (and probably the rosé on board).

-3- Be the hunchback of Notre Dame for a day and watch Paris from the top surrounded by giant bells, mysterious gargoyles and other fantastic creatures.
+3- Be the hunchback of Notre Dame for a day and watch Paris 4 and Ile de la Cité from the top surrounded by giant bells, mysterious gargoyles and other fantastic creatures.
 Adults will take great pictures of Paris from a unique point of view.

-5- Sail your mini vintage wooden boat on the duck pond of Luxembourg Gardens.
-For a small fee, you can choose a boat with your favorite country flag and using a stick, must navigate the boat around the pond.
+5- Sail your mini vintage wooden boat on the duck pond of Luxembourg Gardens, in Paris 6.
+For a small fee, you can choose a boat with your favorite country flag and make it sail around the pond with the help of a stick.
 We have seen parents more involved with the boats than the kids themselves, chasing other boats or crashing into their neighbors.
 “Sink the Aussie boatttt!”
 There is always lots of laughter and running around the pond.

 7- Explore the backyards of Paris walking on the rails along la Petite Ceinture, Paris’ former chemin de fer.
 La Petite Ceinture de Paris is one of the quirkiest strolls in the city.
 If you like off the beaten path sights and the romance of abandonment, la Petite Ceinture Paris is for you.